The Amazing Race 35

 The Amazing Race 35 is the thirty-fifth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured thirteen teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited three continents and nine countries and traveled over 23,800 mi during twelve legs.
 Starting in Los Angeles, racers traveled through Thailand, Vietnam, India, Germany, Austria, Slovenia, Sweden, and Ireland before returning to the United States and finishing in Greater Seattle.
 Elements of the show that returned for this season include the use of commercial flights, the Express Pass, and the U-Turn.
 In addition, the U-Turn Vote returned with a private vote rather than a public vote, and the U-Turn was a Blind U-Turn.
 Unlike past seasons, the 35th season featured 90-minute-long episodes.
-The season aired on Wednesday nights on CBS beginning on September 27, 2023, and concluding on December 13, 2023.
+The season premiered on CBS on September 27, 2023, and concluded on December 13, 2023.

 For the first time in the history of the American version of The Amazing Race, the final three teams consisted entirely of male teams.
 Brothers and computer scientists Greg and John Franklin were the winners of this season, while best friends Joel Strasser and Garrett Smith finished in second place, and father and son Rob and Corey McArthur finished in third place.